Zenchiyu/POLAR-background-prediction/notebooks/README.md

 ## Structure

+## Old structure

+To see old notebooks as well as the old README, please git checkout to `5bf385555594e0ad319f9a084e954795c56ad37c`.

-This directory contains different notebooks that we used to explore the data and create basic models (linear regression or sklearn MLPregressor).
+This directory contained different notebooks that we used to explore the data and create basic models (linear regression or sklearn MLPregressor).
-They are not needed for more complex models (are implemented in PyTorch in `src` folder and configured via configuration files such `trainer.yaml` in `config` directory)
+Most of them are not needed for more complex models (are implemented in PyTorch in `src` folder and configured via configuration files such `trainer.yaml` in `config` directory)

 ```
 .